yusuphisms/dropwizard-inmem-task/README.md

 Built a starter [DW using archetype](https://www.dropwizard.io/en/latest/getting-started.html#setting-up-using-maven).
 Then followed instructions to [set up a simple task](https://www.dropwizard.io/en/latest/manual/core.html#tasks).

-I opted to set up a PostBodyTask because I think thatServletEnvironment will provide the most flexibility.
+I opted to set up a PostBodyTask because I think that will provide the most flexibility.

 I also did a bit of source code reading to understand the default TaskServlet in the AdminEnvironment setup.
 One interesting thing is that by default it will return only `text/plain;charset=utf-8` content.
 I can live with that for my use case, but it seems possible to customize this to one's needs with a bit more source code exploration.